 If you are not a member of any of the above organisations please find details of CMP insurance providers below.

 *Please note: Lonsdale Insurance Brokers offer a combined Professional Indemnity (PI) and CMP policy however for agents that are unable to cancel their existing PI cover Lonsdale can offer CMP only until their PI is due for renewal.

-Consumers and Estate Agents Redress Act 2007
+Consumers, Estate Agents and Redress Act 2007

-The Property Ombudsman Limited is approved under the Consumer Estate Agents Redress Act 2007 which came into force on 1st October 2008.
+The Property Ombudsman Limited is approved under the Consumers, Estate Agents and Redress Act 2007 which came into force on 1st October 2008.
 The Act requires estate agents to belong to an independent approved redress scheme which will determine disputes between estate agents and buyers or sellers of residential property in the UK.
 The Act also strengthens the regulation of estate agents through measures such as:

-If you would like to view the Consumers and Estate Agents Redress Act 2007 please click here.
+If you would like to view the Consumers, Estate Agents and Redress Act 2007 please click here.

 Printed Stationery and Window Stickers